-Turn this layer in to a smart object (right click the layer and select Convert To Smart Object) so that we can edit the smart filters in the future if needed.
-Now lets add a smart filter: Gaussian Blur (Filter -> Blur -> Gaussian Blur), aroun 40px.
+Turn this layer into a smart object (right click the layer and select Convert To Smart Object) so that we can edit the smart filters in the future if needed.
+Now lets add a smart filter: Gaussian Blur (Filter -> Blur -> Gaussian Blur), around 40px.
 Now turn the blending mode of the layer to Color Dodge.

-Next add a Levels adjustment layer.
-Make the image darker by bringing the shadows and midtons sliders to the right.
+Next, add a Levels adjustment layer.
+Make the image darker by bringing the shadows and mid-tones sliders to the right.
 Then add a Black & White adjustment layer.

-Next merge all the layers in to a new layer (CTRL + Shift + Alt + E), make sure that layer is on top.
-Turn this layer in to a Smart object in case you’ll want to edit the smart filters in the future.
-Go to Filter -> Filter Gallery -> open the Artistic tab and select Poster Edges and set the Edge Thikness: 3 Edge Intensity: 1, Posterization: 6.
+Next, merge all the layers into a new layer (CTRL + Shift + Alt + E), make sure that layer is on top.
+Turn this layer into a Smart object in case you’ll want to edit the smart filters in the future.
+Go to Filter -> Filter Gallery -> open the Artistic tab and select Poster Edges and set the Edge Thickness: 3 Edge Intensity: 1, Posterization: 6.
 Group all the layers that you have created.

 Download a lined paper texture here.
-Open the PNG in Photoshop and turn it in to a pattern (Edit -> Define Patter -> Name it and hit OK).
+Open the PNG in Photoshop and turn it into a pattern (Edit -> Define Pattern -> Name it and hit OK).
 Now return back to your sketch image.
-Add a White fill layer under the group and add the lined paper as a Pattern Overlay layer style (the latest pattern will be in the end of the list).
-Turn the groups blend mode to Multiply.
-I also lowered the opacity to 85% so that it’s more sketch like.
+Add a White fill layer under the group and add the lined paper as a Pattern Overlay layer style (the latest pattern will be at the end of the list).
+Turn the group’s blend mode to Multiply.
+I also lowered the opacity to 85% so that it’s more sketch-like.

-Lastly you can brush around the edges with a Scrible Brush to give it even more realistic pencil sketch effect.
+Lastly, you can brush around the edges with a Scribble Brush to give it even more realistic pencil sketch effect.